These Swiss brothers went from selling waffles to blockchain finance

 “The crypto industry has one asset to establish — trust,” Nicolo said.
 “That means that it is critical to separate good projects from bad projects to ensure that the possibility of scams is as low as possible and to assure investors that their investments are promising.”

 One of the ways the brothers are accelerating their learning in the blockchain space is by running events where they invite leading experts — if there can be such a thing this early in the game — to speak.
-But competition is high.
+But competition in this area is high.
 I currently track over 300 events between March and December 2018, which makes it difficult for newcomers to stand out.

 “When you look at the conference space … a great number of conferences are focusing on quantity and not on quality, which is understandable, since the whole space is getting bigger by the day and many conferences aim at reaching a big audience,” Andrea-Franco said.
 “That being said, none of them address the needs of information for investors.
 As investors are the ones who will be crucial for the crypto and blockchain space, there has to be an investor-focused conference.
 Exclusivity is important to maintain the quality of the event, as we are not going for quantity.
 This allows our target group to connect with peers.
 In addition to that, startups that pitch at our conferences have the assurance that they can present to people who are ready to invest.”